Zaneham/Minuteman-computer-emulator/README.md

 - **[CORAL 66 LSP](https://github.com/Zaneham/coral66-lsp)** - The British Ministry of Defence's real-time language.
 Developed at the Royal Radar Establishment whilst, one imagines, maintaining a stiff upper lip about the whole nuclear deterrence situation.
 Powers Tornado aircraft.
 Features Crown Copyright.

 - **[HAL/S LSP](https://github.com/Zaneham/hals-lsp)** - NASA's Space Shuttle language.
 For when you want to go to space in a more peaceful, reusable manner.
-Comes back down gently.
-Usually.

 ## See Also